50. Break the Rules, Hit Record: Podcasting Freedom with Dave Campbell

 Because here’s the truth: you’re not supposed to wear every hat.

 Your job is to show up with your voice, message, and vision.
-Our job is to help you amplify that voice, without burnout.

 The Shift From DIY to CEO